Seattle Bucket List: 75 Things to Do in the Emerald City

 Sailboat on blue water in front of a large city skyline with snow capped mountains in the background

-Best time of year to travel to Seattle
+Best time to visit

 You’re going to find the best weather in Seattle between July and September (when it’s drier and temps average in the 70s and upper 60s), although it can actually get quite hot.